nl-design-system/rotterdam/README.md

 #### Web-components-react

 For all components a React component rendering a webcomponent is convenient for Rotterdam Design System.
-Use when a React-webcomponent does not already exist in the NL Design System ecosystem a wrapper can be build around an existing CSS component from the community or `web-components-stencil`.
+Use when a React-webcomponent does not already exist in the NL Design System ecosystem a wrapper can be built around an existing CSS component from the community or `web-components-stencil`.

 ### Proprietary packages

 The open source license does NOT apply to files in this directory.
-These are properietary assets to Rotterdam and can only be used by people who have permission to do so.
+These are proprietary assets to Rotterdam and can only be used by people who have permission to do so.

 #### Design-tokens